Abortion With a Smiley Face

 The tragic aspect is irrefutable.
 Need proof?
 You can go on the internet right now and find politically-neutral websites where women share their post-abortion stories.
 All the ones I read were filled with sadness, and many also included guilt and deep regret.
-There is such a thing as post abortion stress syndrome (PASS), although that’s not something the pro-abortion crowd likes to acknowledge.
+There is such a thing as post abortion stress syndrome (PASS), although it's not something the pro-abortion crowd will acknowledge.

-In the 1980s, when I was a college student, I volunteered as a pro-choice escort at an inner-city abortion clinic near where I lived.
+In the 1980s, when I was a college student, I volunteered as a pro-choice escort at an inner-city abortion clinic.
 I wanted to be politically involved in an issue that was getting a lot of airtime.
-At the time, I shared the fashionable hatred of the Moral Majority, President Reagan, the Catholic Church, and the pro-life movement.
+At at point in my life, I shared the fashionable hatred of the Moral Majority, President Reagan, the Catholic Church, and the pro-life movement.

-This particular clinic was a favorite spot of the pro-lifers who lined the sidewalks holding their graphic signs and loudly exhorting women to consider adoption.
-(The fact that the pro-lifers tried to dissuade both black and white women equally from having an abortion gives lie to the common charge that pro-lifers -- who at that location were overwhelmingly white -- were racist).
+This particular clinic was in my neighborhood.
+It was a favorite spot of the pro-lifers who lined the sidewalks holding their graphic signs and loudly exhorting women to consider adoption.
+(The pro-lifers tried to dissuade both black and white women equally from having an abortion, refuting the charge that pro-lifers -- who at that location were overwhelmingly white Christians -- were racist).
 Many of the young women we escorted to the front door of the clinic were teenagers, nervous and scared and in despair.
 Sometimes a girlfriend or sister was there for moral support.
 Occasionally I saw the boyfriend by her side, but only occasionally.
 These women were mostly on their own.
 You couldn’t look at their scared faces and not feel sorry for them.

 I understand why someone like Emily Letts (who works as an abortion counselor) would want to minimize the pain and agony these women experience.
 Letts believes that by making her own video and trying to show abortion in a more positive light, she is helping to alleviate their suffering.

-But I’m not sure that minimizing this pain and agony is good idea.
-What if it’s really true that abortion is a difficult decision?
-What if we fully acknowledge the tragedy, no matter how compelling the reasons for seeking one?
+But is it a good idea to minimize the pain and agony of that decision?
+What if it’s true that abortion is a difficult decision, and that ignoring the downside will create problems in the future?
+Do we have a duty to fully acknowledge the tragedy, no matter how compelling the reasons for seeking one?
 What if post abortion stress syndrome is real, and lasts for decades?
 If you find yourself agreeing with any of these propositions, then the happy-face spin of Letts and Robspierre sends a false message.